-I live in a village in North Yorkshire with my partner of 30 odd years (stopped counting after 20!) and 2 dogs Maisey and LC, who are English springer spaniels (LC is the newest addition, I lost Patsy late 2020 but I still have a few photos of her in my gallery, plus plenty of LC and Maisey
+I live in a village in North Yorkshire with my partner of 30 odd years (stopped counting after 20!) and 2 dogs Maisey and LC, who are English springer spaniels, LC is the newest addition, I lost Patsy late 2020 but I still have a few photos of her in my gallery, plus plenty of LC and Maisey

 I use traditional jewellery skills and work with precious metals, semi-precious/precious stones and glass, to create handmade jewellery which is wearable and unique.